alvin-reyes/light-estuary-node/README.md

 ## Deal-Making
 One of the core value proposition of Estuary is it can manage the storage and retrieval deals.
 This light node uses a simplistic approach in making deals.

-- Reactively assigns contents to existing buckets.
+- Reactively process contents on buckets and make deals.
 - Buckets runs on worker groups to concurrently process CIDs.
 - Creates a CAR file for each set of bucket, meaning a CAR file has links to other files.
 - The CAR file is then sent to the filecoin network via filcient.